The-going/evlproject/content/core/runtime-settings.md

 - inter-processor serialization within the EVL core (_hard spinlocks_).

-In order to deliver events as close as possible to the ideal time, EVL defines the notion of _clock gravity_, which is a static adjustment value to account for the basic latency of the target system for responding to timer events from any given clock device, as perceived by the client code waiting for these wake up events.
+In order to deliver events as close as possible to the ideal time, EVL defines the notion of _clock gravity_, which is a set of static adjustment values to account for the basic latency of the target system for responding to timer events from any given clock device, as perceived by the client code waiting for these wake up events.
 For this reason, a clock gravity is defined as a triplet of values, which indicates the amount of time by which every timer shot should be anticipated from, depending on the target context it should activate, either IRQ handler, kernel or user thread.

 When started with the `-t` option, `latmus` runs a series of tests for determining those best calibration values for the EVL core timer, then